Listen To An Exclusive Excerpt From Greta Thunberg's New Book

 Greta Thunberg, despite her short career as a climate-change activist, is a masterful speech-maker.
-During the past year, she has traveled around the world making speeches everywhere from the U.N. to Capitol Hill to various street protests that have made grownups quake in their shoes.
+During the past year, she has travelled around the world making speeches everywhere from the U.N. to Capitol Hill, Washington to various street protests that have made grownups quake in their shoes.

 With the release of her new book No One Is Too Small to Make A Difference this week, you'll be able to read a collection of the 16-year-old climate activist's public addresses in one place.
 And courtesy of Penguin Random House Audio, we have exclusive audio excerpts from the book so you can hear her speeches in her own voice.